 TradeKing certainly doesn’t skimp on their tools.
 With all of the discount brokers I’ve used and the tools included for free in their interfaces, TradeKing can’t be beat in this area.
 Quickly summarizing each of their tools:

 - MarketGrader Research Reports: This is basically an analytical analysis tool that grades stocks (not dissimilar from Morningstar) and whether analysts predict then to outperform or not.

 - Technical Analysis: For experienced traders who use the charts, TradeKing provides chart pattern recognition, price forecasting and full educational support.

 - Interactive Charts: includes volatility and technical indicators.

 - Other Tools: probability calculator, profit & loss calculator, options calculator, options scanner, and stock screener.

 This might be an area where you’d be disappointed if you were interested in banking services in addition to trading services.
 TradeKing is not a full-service bank, so don’t expect a debit card, checking account, mortgage loans, or other bank related services.

 It’s one of the two discount brokers I use at the moment, so obviously, I like them.
 Good service, account security, low trading fees, and no other fees to screw you over.
 I’d recommend using them for both a regular trading account and a retirement account.

-- TradeKing is currently offering $150 in reimbursements for those who switch a non-retirement account to them.
+- TradeKing will transfer up to $150 in reimbursement fees for those who switch a non-retirement account to them.